prakharmehta95/Thesis/2-Utility_Death_Spiral/Cambridge/pickles/Readme.md

-This folder includes three files:
+This folder includes the following three files:

 > **Note:** The .p extension indicates that this is a Python pickle file.
 This is a binary format.